 Finn and the Ice King cuddle in "Play Date".
 Finn is okay with it.

-On the subject of "Fionna and Cake", Fionna spends most of the episode on a date with Gumball, complete with Gumball singing her a romantic song.
-Except it was actually Ice Queen in disguise.
+On the subject of "Fionna and Cake", Fionna spends most of the episode on a date with Gumball, complete with Gumball saying she "looks beautiful in the snow" and singing her a romantic song.
+Except it was Ice Queen in disguise.
 Fionna went on a date with Ice Queen.

 The marauders from "Memories of Boom-Boom Mountain" like to wrestle.
 And then they like to pet each other.
 Pet each other raw.